-The discovered vulnerabilities are categorized based on severity and displayed in the Vulnerability Statistics view.
+The discovered vulnerabilities are in categories based on severity and then shown in the Vulnerability Statistics view.

-Vulnerable assets based on exploitability level are here in exploitability panel.
-SanerNow categorized vulnerabilities as easily exploitable, network exploitable, public exploit available, & high lateral movement.
-It is classified as follows:
+Vulnerable assets based on exploitability level are here in the exploitability panel that is SanerNow categorizes vulnerabilities as easily exploitable, network exploitable, public exploit available, & high lateral movement.
+It is as follows:

 - Easily exploitable

-SanerNow detects vulnerabilities in devices that exploit easily.
+SanerNow vulnerability management software detects vulnerabilities in devices that exploit easily.

 - Network exploitable

-It also identifies network vulnerabilities that might exploit through a network.
+It also shows network vulnerabilities that might exploit through a network.